Wound Dressings Page Menu: 1 2 3 4 5 6 7 8 9 10 11 Next>>

 Trepanning, from The Workes of That

-Famous Chirurgeon Ambroise Pare
+Chirurgeon Ambroise Parey

-by Ambroise Paré, Frontispiece (1649)
+Paré, Frontispiece (1649)

 The patient continued to remain in the same state, so Atkins trepanned the wound despite finding no reason to do so.
 Then he dressed the wound with "a Sindon [medicated linen rag put into a trepanned hole] out of Sp.
 Vini. [rectified spirit distilled from wine] and Mell.
 Rosar. [honey and rose water] a little Ball of the same to fill the Perforation; and all the rest of our Dressings Dossils of dry Lint, excepting only a large Pledgit spread with Liniment, for the easier bringing them off, Compress, and Bandage."10